 Del Mar College is an open admissions college; however, acceptance into the Dental Hygiene Program is by selection.
 Positions in this program are limited to 24 students per year.
 Program faculty are not able to interview and accept students into the program.
 All applicants who meet basic admission requirements are eligible.
 Admission decision will be made on the applicants ranking through a point-system and a selection committee.

 Note: All fully accepted students must attend a mandatory Dental Hygiene Program Orientation scheduled prior to the first day of class.
-On the day of orientation, the student must submit proof of required immunizations and physical examination.
+On the day of orientation, the student must submit proof of required immunizations, TB test results, and physical examination.

 The nine co-requisite courses are as follows:

-• Communications (SPCH) Elective (choose one course from the following):
+Communications (SPCH) Core Elective (choose one course from the following):

-• Creative Arts OR Language, Philosophy and Culture Core Elective (choose one course from the following):
+Creative Arts OR Language, Philosophy and Culture Core Elective (choose one course from the core electives listed by clicking HERE.)

 To become a competitive applicant, the student should strive to complete as many co-requisite courses possible and achieve at least a “B” or better average in each of the nine co-requisite courses.
 Lastly, all science courses completed must be within a five-year period prior to enrollment in the Dental Hygiene program.
 Completion of the general education and science courses enhances a student’s selection to the program.